Equine Back Soreness

-OH MY ACHIN’ BACK: Equine Acupressure for a Sore Back
+OH MY ACHIN’ BACK: Acupressure for Your Horse's Sore Back

 Horses are not really designed to carry heavy loads on their backs.
 Their muscles and the bone structure of the spinal column are sensitive to pressure.
 Hence, they cannot perform properly and comfortably when overly stressed.
 Domesticated horses have suffered the role of “beasts of burden” for centuries.
 And, acupressure can help your horse recover from lower back soreness.